4 Symptoms of Poor Portfolio Management for Innovation

 Symptom #4: Inability to act on new opportunities

 A great thing about New Product Blueprinting is that you learn your customers’ most burdensome problems.
 When you can address these with derivations of your current solutions, your business can move forward without controversy.

 However, inevitably, you will also discover market problems that are not so aligned with your capabilities.
 The best solution might be a very different product – or even a new service or business model.
 However, without effective portfolio management, a business often remains paralyzed in indecision.
 Of course, eventually, a competitor will come by and solve the customer’s problem.
 It will be not much consolation that you discovered the market problem first but didn’t act.
-With effective portfolio management, you’ll allocate some investments to riskier projects that push the boundaries of your firm’s comfort.
+With effective portfolio management for innovation, you’ll allocate some investments to riskier projects that push the boundaries of your firm’s comfort.
 This makes it easier to respond to opportunities beyond the comfortable boundaries.

 It’s common to blame business stagnation on a “non-innovative culture.”
-I’d like to submit that there often is a simpler and less abstract cause: poor portfolio management.
+I’d like to submit that there often is a simpler and less abstract cause: poor portfolio management for innovation.
 With our personal finances, it’s clear that we can’t write checks beyond our account balance.
 But when we add projects to the NPD pipeline without knowing the available capacity, this is exactly what we’ve done.
 A non-innovative culture is often the scapegoat for poor processes.